 Tracking a Lost Cat Outside

-Even outside, lost cats don’t usually venture more than a third of a mile away from home.
+Lost cats don’t usually venture more than a third of a mile away from home, even outside.
 This makes finding your lost cat a little bit easier.
 Most cats try to hide around their porch or garage, where the scents are familiar.
 They’re now in a world that’s frightening, overwhelming, and potentially hostile, and they want to vanish.

 While you’re going to be in panic mode, remain calm (as possible).
 Change into comfortable clothes, put on comfortable shoes, and get ready to hit the streets.
 While you’re at it, start thinking like a cat – a scared cat.